 Up to 20% of the f’s time may focus on their personal research agenda, which may or may not be related to the SCIP project.

 A doctoral degree is required.
 Candidates who have a satisfactory completion of Ph.D. dissertation defense/orals with minimal revisions needed that are expected to be completed within three to six months of anticipated start date may be appointed up to 9-months until degree is completed.
 Anticipated start date is January 2024.

 Equal Employment Opportunity Statement

-Demonstrated excellence in English writing and communication skills.
+Demonstrated proficiency in oral and written communication skills.